Kris Wu rape case: Allegations

-On July 8, 2021, Du Meizhu, a beauty influencer, accused Wu of sexual misconduct in a post on Weibo.
-She accused Wu of sexually assaulting her when she was 17 and a student at the Communication University of China.
+On July 8, 2021, Du Meizhu, an internet influencer, accused Wu of sexual misconduct in a post on Weibo.
+She accused Wu of sexually assaulting her when she was 17 and a student in the vocational program at the Communication University of China.
 She also uploaded screenshots of messages from alleged victims who have said they were lured into playing drinking games and spending the night with Wu.

 Wu's agency denied the accusations and said the screenshots were faked.
 It said it would file a police report and a defamation suit against Du.
 The police initially dismissed the accusations and said Du was a fame-seeker.

 Du then claimed that she was paid hush money by Wu's agency but then decided to speak out two years later.
 Du also included in another post that there were more instances of Wu getting women drunk and then raping them.
 She later said that she was not the first nor the last victim, after more women (including two minors) reached out to her to share similar experiences of being lured by Wu.

 On August 8, 2021, an alleged underage victim from Los Angeles shared her story of attending one of Wu's drinking parties.
 She told her lawyer, "It's an open secret that he [Wu] selects concubines among international students."
 She allegedly saw this first-hand when Wu's assistant invited her to a gathering, where the girls had to turn in their phones beforehand to prevent photos and videos from being recorded.

 Below are some of the accusations from Du's Weibo posts: